For iOS 16

-When double-tapping on a textfield, VoiceOver will generally announce that the field is, “Editing,” which means the keyboard is displayed near the bottom of the screen.
-If it is a secure text field, like the kind used to input passwords and other sensitive data, VoiceOver will indicate a key pressed with a click sound, as opposed to echoing what is being typed.
+When double-tapping on a text field, VoiceOver will generally announce that the field is “Editing,” which means the keyboard is displayed near the bottom of the screen.
+If it is a secure text field, the kind used to input passwords and other sensitive data, VoiceOver will indicate a key pressed with a click sound, as opposed to echoing what is being typed.

 The default iOS keyboard is laid out like a tactile Qwerty keyboard.
-For me, it was helpful to glide my finger around the keyboard so I could gradually get a picture in my head of where different keys would be situated.
+For me, when I was first learning to use iOS, it was helpful to glide my finger around the keyboard so I could gradually get a picture in my head of where different keys would be situated.
 I found I could then touch one key, and efficiently move my finger to the general location of my next intended key.
-As said earlier, rather than navigating to and double-tapping each key, it may be quicker to place one finger on the key and tap the screen with another finger.
+As said earlier, rather than navigating to and double-tapping each key, it may be easier to place one finger on the key and tap the screen with another finger.

 To increase the ease of use of the iOS keyboard, VoiceOver offers three distinct typing modes, Standard Typing, Touch Typing, and Direct Touch Typing.
 This can be changed by turning the rotor to typing mode and swiping up and down with one finger until you hear the mode you want.
 Standard Typing is the default, where you must navigate to and double-tap or split-tap on keys.

 Touch Typing allows you to move to a key and lift your finger to insert it.
 This can help to improve typing speed as long as you don’t lift your finger too haphazardly on keys you don’t want to type.